shakyaprasen/personal-blog/src/content/blog/run-mysql-on-kubernetes.md

 ```

+Run *kubectl apply -f .mysql/service.yaml* to run the service.

 This exposes the MySQL server so that other applications/services can connect
 using the 3306 port on *mysql-database* service name.

-Run *kubectl apply -f .mysql/service.yaml* to run the service.

 ### Persistent Volume

 The last thing that we missed is to configure the MySQL server so that even if
 the server restarts, our data does not dissapear.
 In our current configuration,
-we have not specified any place to store our data which preserves it in case of
+we have not specified the place to store our data in case of restarts.
-restarts.
-Persistent Volume is a way in Kuberentes to store data in a persistent
+Persistent Volume is a way in Kuberentes to store data in a persistent way.
-way.
 It provides an API to store data independent of the type of data storage
 i.e. Block Storage, NFS, etc and independent of the lifecycle of any pod that
 uses it.